Devil's Food Cake with Flame Tuiles

 Sift together flour, salt, baking powder, and baking soda.
 Melt butter and sugar in saucepan over medium-low heat.
 Remove from heat, and transfer to a mixer.
 Beat on medium-low speed until cooled, 4 to 5 minutes.

 Add eggs, one at a time, beating after each addition.
 Beat in vanilla and cocoa-powder mixture.
 Reduce speed to low.
-Add flour mixture in two batches, alternating with the sour cream and beginning and ending with the flour.
+Add flour mixture in 2 batches, alternating with the sour cream and beginning and ending with the flour.
 Beat until just combined.

 Divide batter between pans, and bake until a cake tester inserted into centers comes out clean, 45 to 50 minutes.
 Transfer pans to a wire rack to cool for 15 minutes.
 Invert cakes onto rack, peel off parchment, and let cool completely.